Switch to developer mode

 Launch the Voice Assistant

-The app starts with this welcome screen:
+The app starts with this welcome screen, you can choose between the Chat and Benchmark mode:

 Image Alt Text:welcome image alt-textWelcome Screen

-Tap Press to talk at the bottom of the screen to begin speaking your request.
+In the chat mode, tap Press to talk at the bottom of the screen to begin speaking your request.

 Voice Assistant controls